Casualgenius/wp-subdomains-old/readme.txt

 For each Category you want to convert, edit the category in wordpress admin and enable the "Make Subdomain" option.

-For each Page you want to convert, edit the page in wordpress admin and add the custom field "wps_page_subdomain" with value "true"
+For each Page you want to convert, edit the page in wordpress admin and add the custom field `wps_page_subdomain` with value "true"

 For Author subdomains just switch enable the "Activate Author Subdomains" setting.
 You cannot pick and choose which authors are subdomains.
 It is either all or none.